billkondo/favorite-apis/README.md

 * [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/): makes React components testing easier

 ## Limitaions
-* In local environment, you should only favorite one item per time.
-LocalStorage is being used for storing favorites and concurrency is not being handled.
-In a production environment, this would be the server resposibility
 * In local environment, user data is cleared when you sign out

 ## Available Scripts